||09 Feb 2021

 In caring professions, such as teaching and healthcare, personality traits influence the ways in which people cope with demands and find fulfilment in their work.
 Against the backdrop of an international crisis in early career teacher retention, this webinar explores the value of using of an online personality assessment tool – the Cambridge Personal Styles Questionnaire (CPSQ) – to inform pastoral care and mentoring activities for these COVID-19 times and beyond.

-We will present findings from a study looking at retention and withdrawal in primary school teacher trainees with Suffolk and Norfolk School Centred Initial Teacher Training, showing which personality traits were identified as protective and risk factors for retention.
-We will discuss how focusing on the personality traits used in CPSQ’s behavioural competency reporting has helped tutors, mentors and trainees prioritise emotional and psychological demands of joining the profession, and how using the CPSQ reports has opened up critical discussions with a shared and non-judgemental language.
+In early February a report was published the Charted College of Teaching titled 'Personality traits linked to course withdrawal and retention for primary school trainees' written by a group of experts from organisations in the UK, including Lyn Dale from Cambridge Assessment Admissions Testing.
+The report presents findings from a study looking at retention and withdrawal in primary school teacher trainees with Suffolk and Norfolk School Centred Initial Teacher Training, showing which personality traits were identified as protective and risk factors for retention.
+The webinar will be a chance to discuss the report findings focusing on the personality traits used in CPSQ’s behavioural competency reporting has helped tutors, mentors and trainees prioritise emotional and psychological demands of joining the profession, and how using the CPSQ reports has opened up critical discussions with a shared and non-judgemental language.

 The seminar presenters will be: